zenarcha/extraction-OS-capability/README.md

 Review the approved Extraction Contract.
 Determine the input format.
 Determine the expected structured output.
-Identify downstream workflows and dependencies.
+Identify downstream workflows.
-Identify the applicable engineering rules.
+Identify applicable engineering rules.

 Design the extraction schema from the approved Extraction Contract.

 The schema is the contract between the model and the application.

 It should support downstream workflows rather than simply mirror the source document.

-4. Choose the Implementation Approach
+5. Choose the Implementation Approach

 Determine the most appropriate implementation approach using the documented engineering rules.